FortAwesome/fa-icon-chooser/readme.md

 When used with a kit, everything is available, according to that kit's configuration.
 - Font Awesome Pro
 - Font Awesome 6
-    Font Awesome 6 is currently in beta, but if the given kit is set to a version like `6.x` or `6.0.0-beta1`, the Icon Chooser knows what to do!
+    Font Awesome 6 is currently in beta, but if the given kit is set to a version like `6.x` or `6.0.0-beta1`, the Icon Chooser knows what to do.
 - Kit Icon Uploads: any icons uploaded to the kit are available in the chooser.

 A user configures their own kit on that kit's settings page on fontawesome.com and